RanaElGahawy/CalendarEffect/index.md

       title="Sell in May - Year by Year">
     </iframe>
     <p>
-    This figure shows average monthly log returns for winter and summer under different volatility conditions.
-The points represent the mean returns, and the vertical lines show the 95% confidence intervals.
-The dashed line marks zero return.

-In both high-volatility and low-volatility periods, winter returns are higher than summer returns.
-The difference is larger during high-volatility periods, where winter returns are clearly positive while summer returns are close to zero.
-In low-volatility periods, the gap becomes smaller, but winter still performs better.

-Overall, the figure suggests that the Sell in May effect is stronger when market volatility is high and weaker when volatility is low.
+    The figure shows the yearly return difference between the winter period (November–May) and the summer period (May–November).
+This difference is the main idea behind the Sell in May effect.
+The data covers 58 years.
+In 45 years, winter returns are higher than summer returns, while in 13 years the opposite happens.
+From this visual result, we can already see that winter returns are usually higher than summer returns in the NASDAQ market.

+To support this observation, a one-sample t-test is applied.
+The test checks whether the average difference between winter and summer returns is equal to zero.
+The obtained p-value is about 0.0001, which is much smaller than 0.05.
+Therefore, we reject the null hypothesis.
+This result shows that the higher winter returns are not due to random chance.
+In conclusion, the Sell in May (also called the Halloween) effect is clearly observed in the NASDAQ data.
     </p>
   </div>